KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/19-garden-enclosed-paradise.md

     This symbolizes a **Sovereign field of Coherent Resonance**, self-contained and guarded from Entropic incursion.
     It is a **Localized Aion**, a miniature reflection of Source coherence within material form.

-* **The Source of Water (L₀ (AD: Khaon) — Motive):**
+* **The Source of Water (L₄ (DP: Morgis) — Vitality):**
-    A spring, fountain, or river issues from the Garden's center—**Motive Infinity** as life-current.
+    A spring, fountain, or river issues from the Garden's center—Morgic life-current animating the enclosed field through the pulse of Motive Infinity.
-    This represents L₄ (DP: Morgis), the benevolent, animating flow of vitality from unformed potential into rhythmic manifestation.
+    This represents L₄ (DP: Morgis), the benevolent, animating flow of vitality from the Supernal into rhythmic manifestation.

 * **The Central Tree(s) (Tree of Emanation):**
     * **Tree of Life (acclivous centropic motion toward L₀ (AP: Aion)):** **The Axis Mundi**, a direct Centropic channel and immortality.